Felteng/how-are-your-reactions/README.md

         - Actual output: Window turned red for 1 up to 5 seconds until it went back to the same grey color but with a green tile showing and moving inside it with an even interval, current score going down by -10 every time the tile moves.
 After 15 seconds the game stopped and the window turned fully green.

     - Click the green window to start the game again on *Easy* but this time click the tiles.
         - Expected output: Current score should go up by 10 every time the tile is clicked, every time the tile is clicked it should also move to a new location, sometimes it might appear in the same location again.
-If the attempt to click the tile at any point fails before the interval runs out for it to appear again currenct score should go down by -10.
+If the attempt to click the tile at any point fails before the interval runs out for it to appear again current score should go down by -10.
         - Actual output: Current score goes up by 10 every time the tile is clicked, every time the tile is clicked it also moves to a new location, sometimes it appears in the same location again.
-Whenever the attempt to click failed current score went down by -10.
+When ever the attempt to click failed current score went down by -10.

     - Change the game difficulty to *Medium*, click the window, and do nothing.
         - Expected output: Window should turn red for 1 up to 5 seconds until it goes back to the same grey color but with a green tile showing and moving inside it with even, faster interval than on *Easy*, current score should go down by -10 every time the tile moves.
 After 15 seconds it should stop and the window should go fully green to indicate the game is over.
         - Actual output: Window turned red for 1 up to 5 seconds until it went back to the same grey color but with a green tile showing and moving inside it with an even, faster interval than on *Easy*, current score going down by -10 every time the tile moves.
 After 15 seconds the game stopped and the window turned fully green.

     - Click the green window to start the game again on *Medium* but this time click the tiles.
         - Expected output: Current score should go up by 15 every time the tile is clicked, every time the tile is clicked it should also move to a new location, sometimes it might appear in the same location again.
-If the attempt to click the tile at any point fails before the interval runs out for it to appear again currenct score should go down by -10.
+If the attempt to click the tile at any point fails before the interval runs out for it to appear again current score should go down by -10.
         - Actual output: Current score goes up by 15 every time the tile is clicked, every time the tile is clicked it also moves to a new location, sometimes it appears in the same location again.
-Whenever the attempt to click failed current score went down by -10.
+When ever the attempt to click failed current score went down by -10.

     - Change the game difficulty to *Hard*, click the window, and do nothing.
         - Expected output: Window should turn red for 1 up to 5 seconds until it goes back to the same grey color but with a green tile showing and moving inside it with even, faster interval than on *Medium*, current score should go down by -10 every time the tile moves.
 After 15 seconds it should stop and the window should go fully green to indicate the game is over.
         - Actual output: Window turned red for 1 up to 5 seconds until it went back to the same grey color but with a green tile showing and moving inside it with an even, faster interval than on *Medium*, current score going down by -10 every time the tile moves.
 After 15 seconds the game stopped and the window turned fully green.

     - Click the green window to start the game again on *Hard* but this time click the tiles.
         - Expected output: Current score should go up by 20 every time the tile is clicked, every time the tile is clicked it should also move to a new location, sometimes it might appear in the same location again.
-If the attempt to click the tile at any point fails before the interval runs out for it to appear again currenct score should go down by -10.
+If the attempt to click the tile at any point fails before the interval runs out for it to appear again current score should go down by -10.
         - Actual output: Current score goes up by 20 every time the tile is clicked, every time the tile is clicked it also moves to a new location, sometimes it appears in the same location again.
-Whenever the attempt to click failed current score went down by -10.
+When ever the attempt to click failed current score went down by -10.

     - Spam click the window to start the game.
         - Expected output: Only 1 game should be started, no stacked functions getting called.